July 30th, 2022

 Are you considering relocating to Summerville, South Carolina?
-This town just outside of Charleston is an ideal place to settle down, just ask the people living in Summerville.
-It provides access to great beaches, a growing economy, and Lowcountry charm.
+This town just outside Charleston is ideal for settling down; ask the people living in Summerville.
+It provides access to incredible beaches, a growing economy, and Lowcountry charm.

-All of these qualities make Summerville appealing for new families and retirees.
-So what should you know before moving to Summerville?
+All of these qualities make Summerville appealing to new families and retirees.
+So what should you know before going to Summerville?

 Moving to Summerville SC: 10 Reasons You'll Love Living in Summerville

-Before you make the move, brush up on Summerville's background.
+Before you make a move, brush up on Summerville'sbackground.
 Known as the "Flower Town in the Pines," Summerville boasts a rich history.
 After the Revolutionary War, the first settlement started in the area in 1785.

 As its nickname suggests, the town is known for its pine trees.
-In fact, the town passed a law in 1847 that fined people for cutting down trees of a certain size.
+The city passed a law in 1847 that fined people for cutting down trees of a specific size.
 The law remains in existence today!

 In Summerville, you'll find a town that cherishes its history as a quaint southern community.
-Visit the Colonial Dorchester State Historic Site or Drayton Hall to step back in time.
+Visit the Colonial Dorchester State Historic Site or Drayton Hall to step back.
 You'll get a sense of life in the Antebellum Era.

 Also, be sure to check out the homes with status as National Register of Historic Places sites.
 You'll marvel at the gracious front porches on these old Victorian homes.
 You'll love seeing the extensive flower gardens.

-You might think that homes so close to water and forests are out of your price range.
+You might think homes close to water and forests are out of your price range.
 The good news is that Summerville's homes are surprisingly affordable.

 The average price of a home in Summerville is just under $230,000.
 The cost of living is 8% lower than the U.S. average.
-In other words, you can save money and gain a higher quality of life by living in Summerville.
+In other words, living in Summerville can save money and gain a higher quality of life.

 Summerville stretches across three counties: Dorchester, Charleston, and Berkeley.
 There's a mix of Victorian-style, modern, and coastal homes.
-You can find a lot of new construction, too, since the region is growing.
+You can also find a lot of new construction since the region is growing.

-Since South Carolina is a popular retirement spot, there are plenty of smaller abodes.
+Since South Carolina is a popular retirement spot, plenty of smaller abodes exist.
 Look into townhomes and condos for a smaller footprint.
 You can even find homes specific to retirement-age populations.

-If you really want to dive into the regional culture, you can get a Lowcountry-style home.
+You can get a Lowcountry-style home if you want to dive into the regional culture.
 These homes tend to have elevated first floors to accommodate swampy conditions.
 You'll love the big windows on these homes and screened storage areas beneath the first floor.

-Whether you're looking for new construction or a charming older home, you can find it.
-You can find older homes on either side of U.S. Highway 17-A. If you want to land in a newer planned community, Charleston has that, too.
+You can find it whether you're looking for new construction or a charming older home.
+You can find older houses on either side of U.S. Highway 17-A. If you want to land in a more contemporary planned community, Charleston has that.